-To perform the 'Big ears' manoeuvre, take the outermost line on each 3A3 riser and simultaneously, smoothly pull them outward and downward.
-The wingtips will fold in.
+To perform the 'Big ears' manoeuvre, take the outermost line on each A-riser (the 3A3 line on the HOOK 5) and simultaneously, smoothly pull them outward and downward.
+The wingtips will fold in

 To re-establish forward speed and the correct angle of attack, accelerate once the ears are pulled.